What are Opiates?

 Those who start their addiction by taking drugs as prescribed can find themselves in a gray area when addiction begins.
 Addicts can have many excuses, such as thinking their opioid isn’t that bad because it’s not fentanyl.
 Those who were prescribed opiates or opioids for chronic pain might not think they’re addicted because they are taking the drugs as a doctor prescribed.
 When it comes to getting help with opiate and opioid addiction, there are a few options available but it starts with recognizing dependency.

 It does not take long for a person to become dependent on opiates or opioids, particularly Fentanyl.
 These drugs create a temporary feeling of euphoria because they release endorphins into the body.
-According to the Mayo Clinic, taking opioids even as prescribed for a few days increases a person’s risk for addiction.
+Taking opioids even as prescribed for a few days increases a person’s risk for addiction.

 However, some people are at an even higher risk of developing dependency on opioids.
 Those with a family history of substance abuse, living in poverty, are unemployed, are heavy smokers, and/or are regularly in contact with “high risk” people such as drug users are also at higher risk and should be especially careful when taking prescribed opiates and opioids.
 Unless it’s for end of life care, a person should never take opioids or opiates longer than five to seven consecutive days.